prajwalfc/BigDataCourse/Homework5/README.md

 available on HDFS at: hdfs:///data/share/bdm/neighborhoods.geojson boroughs.geojson
 - Source: https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm
-- Description: extracted from NYC Department of City Planning, containing the geometries and name for 5 boroughs of NYC.
+-- Description: extracted from NYC Department of City Planning, containing the geometries and name for 5 boroughs of NYC.
 This file is also available on HDFS at: hdfs:///data/share/bdm/boroughs.geojson
 - Please note that the NYC borough boundaries could be derived from the neighborhoods file as borough information are also included.
 However, they are both made available for your convenience.
-OBJECTIVE: (10 pts)
-##Task
+## Task
-- Please write a Spark application that takes the above file yellow_tripdata_2011-05.csv.gz on HDFS as its input and produce the top 3 origin neighborhoods that delivered passengers to each of the five borough based on the number of trips served.
+- Spark application that takes the above file yellow_tripdata_2011-05.csv.gz on HDFS as its input and produce the top 3 origin neighborhoods that delivered passengers to each of the five borough based on the number of trips served.
 ## Submission: